 Over-the-counter anti-fungal nail creams and ointments are often effective though patience is required.
 Trim and thin thickened nails first before applying an anti-fungal product so the drug can reach deeper layers for a faster cure.
 According to the Mayo Clinic, some people have cleared up nail fungus by applying Vicks VapoRub daily.
 Others have found success using alternative medicines like snakeroot extract and tea tree oil.

 More serious action:

-If nail fungus shows no improvement after two months of over-the-counter treatments, consult our office.
+If nail fungus shows no improvement after two months of over-the-counter treatments, consult with a foot doctor immediately.
 Prescription-strength topicals and/or prescription oral anti-fungal medications might be in order.
 We’ll determine the best course of action so you can be footloose and fungus-free all year round!